 Applicant eligibility and application requirements:

 - DACA recipients, Permanent Residents and US citizen of Mexican origin.
-For DACA recipients, DACA and work permit must be valid from April 5th through August 30th, 2017 or later.

 - Submit and complete the online application (click below or go to http://bit.ly/DreamersWithoutBorders2017 ) including a video and a letter of recommendation.